Much-improved England level series with Australia

 Eddie Jones' side needed a much-improved display after a disappointing 30-28 defeat by 14-man Australia in the first Test.

-England started well to open a commanding lead and had enough composure to regain the momentum after sustained Australia pressure in the second half.
+The pack started superbly to dominate the first half and the team had enough composure to regain the momentum after sustained Australia pressure in the second half.

-They now travel to Sydney for the deciding match next Saturday with the Ella-Mobbs Cup still up for grabs.
+Having ended Australia's 10-match winning run at Suncorp Stadium they now travel to Sydney for the deciding match next Saturday with the Ella-Mobbs Cup still up for grabs.

 Powerful England dominate first half